official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

 which is either for military use for weapons of mass destruction, certain conventional weapons, or of dual use”.

-174 Minute McKane to Manning, 4 December 2001, ‘Iraq: Peter Mandelson’.
+[^174]: Minute McKane to Manning, 4 December 2001, ‘Iraq: Peter Mandelson’.
-175 House of Commons, Official Report, 5 December 2001, columns 338-339.
+[^175]: House of Commons, Official Report, 5 December 2001, columns 338-339.
-176 Select Committee on Foreign Affairs, 5 December 2001, Minutes of Evidence, Qs 47-52.
+[^176]: Select Committee on Foreign Affairs, 5 December 2001, Minutes of Evidence, Qs 47-52.

 374

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 378. Asked whether Iraq could be persuaded to permit the return of inspectors “without an intensification of military action”, Mr Straw replied: